bharath12b5/mvn-linux/Building-Erlang-on-RHEL7.md

         ts:install(). % install the ts framework
         ts:run(). % to run all the test suites

-10. If no errors found in the smoke tests, as root, install Erlang:
+10. If no error is found in the smoke tests, install Erlang as root:

         make install

    You can now invoke the Erlang shell as `/usr/bin/erl` and EScript as `/usr/bin/escript`.